gSchool/usaa-preassessment-block/units/01-Java/01-Java.checkpoint.md

 # Java Skills Assessment

-This assessment is to help determine which courses need to be taken and not an evaluation of your job performance.
-If you do not know the answer to the question please do not try to research the answer, just leave it blank.
-Guessing on a question or researching the answer could skew the results that help us identify what materials to cover.
+This assessment helps determine which topics need to be reviewed in the upcoming course and is *not* an evaluation of your previous performance.
+If you do not know the answer to a question, please do not try to research the answer, just leave it blank.
+Guessing on a question or researching the answer can skew the results that help us identify what materials to cover.

 ## Introduction to Java